krother/Python3_Basics_Tutorial/parsing/extracting_information.md

 * converting numbers to integers or floats.
 * discarding unnecessary lines.

-To parse files, we will need
+To parse files, we will need string functions.